websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/message-bus.md

 * *Using Direct Synchronous Messaging* (coming soon) demonstrates a message sender blocking on sending a message until *all* listeners receive the message.

-* *Using Default Synchronous Messaging* (coming soon) shows a message sender blocking until one listener responds to the message *or*, if no listener receives the message, until the message times out.
+* *Using Default Synchronous Messaging* (coming soon) shows a message sender blocking until one listener responds to the message *or*, if no listener response, until the message times out.

 ## Messaging in a Cluster

-In a Liferay clustering, you must configure a bridge to message listeners on all cluster nodes.
+In a Liferay cluster, you must configure a bridge to message listeners on all cluster nodes.
 See *Sending Messages in a Cluster* (coming soon) for details.

 ## Performance

 The Message Bus API facilitates monitoring registration events, destinations, destination message listeners, and message queues.
-You can configure Message Bus components to meet your needs by trying different destination types, adjusting message queue parameters, and setting different message processing thread parameters.
+You can configure Message Bus components to meet your needs by adjusting destination types, message queue parameters, and thread parameters.
 See *Managing Message Bus Performance* (coming soon) for more information.

 ## What's Next